Step 1

 Step 3

-If process quality is inconsistent or review discipline is weak, passive-first is usually safer.
+If process quality is inconsistent, review discipline is weak, or you cannot explain your edge before the trade, passive-first is usually safer.
+You can still study active ideas without giving them meaningful capital.

 Define your core allocation model and write one rule for when active exposure can increase or must decrease.